Sudhanshu-Ambastha/Multiple-Disease-Prediction-Bot/README.md

 Happy predicting! 🤖💙

-## Check out the othere repositoryies related to this one
+## Check out the other repositories related to this one
 <details>
 <summary>Related Repos which you should check out:-</summary>
 <br><br>